Menu Close

 This is one of the biggest things I teach in my workshops – that we never get to a place where you won’t feel fear, anxiety and shame.

-It’s about having strategies to get back to a positive head space and be able to put your best foot forward again as quickly as possible – and avoid self-destructive behaviors in the meantime!”
+It’s about having strategies to get back to a positive head space and be able to put your best foot forward again as quickly as possible – and avoid self-destructive behaviours in the meantime!”

 “Trust that less is more and start with small sustainable goals.